 Applications for bachelor theses will be accepted within a predefined time period after each semester's lecture period.
 Topic suggestions are highly welcome.
 Please consult our webpage for possible topic areas.
 You can find the exact application deadlines and information on required documents on our homepage.
-Starting with your registration date at the examination office (ISC), you have 8 weeks to complete your bachelor thesis.
-Regarding the admission for bachelor theses, please also consult § 14 and Appendix 2 of the bachelor examination regulations 2008 and 2015.
+Starting with your registration date at the examination office (ISC), you have 10 weeks (PStO 2024|2025) or 8 weeks (older PStOs) to complete your bachelor's thesis.
+Regarding the admission for bachelor's theses and regulations, please consult the bachelor examination regulations that apply to you.

 If you are interested in writing your master thesis at the Professorship for International Management, we recommend you to attend one of our seminars at master level beforehand (e.g. Global Teamwork).
 Please refer to our webpage for specific modalities of master thesis applications and required application documents.
-Starting with your registration date at the examination office (ISC), you have 22 weeks to complete your master thesis.
-Please also note § 13 and Appendix 2 of the master examination regulations 2008 or § 14 and Appendix 2 of the master examination regulations 2015 and 2018.
+Starting with your registration date at the examination office (ISC), you have 22 weeks to complete your master's thesis.
+Regarding the admission for master's theses and regulations, please consult the master examination regulations that apply to you.